The Missing Cross to Purity

 And none come into the church fellowship

-that grieve, and vex, and quench the spirit of God.
+who grieve, and vex, and quench the spirit of God.

 For the fellowship is in the spirit, that is the bond of peace;